albar965/littlenavmap-manual/src/en/index.rst

 For versions |version|.
 Last update on |today|.

 More about my projects at `www.littlenavmap.org <https://www.littlenavmap.org>`__.

-`Support forum at AVSIM <https://www.avsim.com/forums/forum/780-little-navmap-little-navconnect-little-logbook-support-forum/>`__.
+Support forum at `AVSIM <https://www.avsim.com/forums/forum/780-little-navmap-little-navconnect-little-logbook-support-forum/>`__.
+The sources of this manual are availabe on `Github <https://github.com/albar965/littlenavmap-manual>`__.

 --------------

 This manual was compiled using `Sphinx <https://www.sphinx-doc.org/>`__ using the `Read the Docs Sphinx Theme <https://sphinx-rtd-theme.readthedocs.io/en/latest/index.html>`__.
-The sources of this manual are availabe on `Github <https://github.com/albar965/littlenavmap-manual>`__.
+PDF and MOBI formats converted using `Calibre <https://calibre-ebook.com/>`__

 --------------